raverkamp/javaplsql/readme.txt

-  wrap the actual procedure call with an eception handler tests for behaviour with different users/schemas ans synonyms etc. handling of date-like typs, Timestamp, java.sql.Date. java.util.Date
+  wrap the actual procedure call with an eception handler tests for behaviour with different users/schemas ans synonyms etc. handling of date-like typs, Timestamp, java.sql.Date. java.util.Date type checks in java, if string is too long for record field, the exception should be thrown in Java.